Normally every Arduino board is programmed via the serial interface.

 Serial.println(VariableWithAReading);

-You then have to start the serial plotter on the computer.
-You can find this under “Tools/Serial Plotter”.
+On the computer you have to start the serial plotter.
+You can find it under "Tools/Serial Plotter".

 A simple example that outputs a sine curve on the serial plotter is the following.
-Just try out the code.
+Just try the code.
 It should run on any Arduino.
-Remember to set your “serial plotter” to 115200 baud.
+Remember to set your serial plotter to 115200 baud.

 /* _ _ _ _ _ | | | | |(_) | | __ ____ ____ __ | | | ___ _ __ __| | _ _ _ __| | ___ / / / / / / / / / | . ` | / _ | '__|/ _` || || | | | / _` | / _ V V / V V / V /_ | | || __/| | (_| || |_| | _| (_| || __/ \_/\_/ \_/\_/ \_/\_/(_)|_| \_| \___||_| \__,_||_| \__, |(_)\__,_| \___| __/ | |___/ sinusTest by Fabian Steppat Info on https://www.nerdiy.de/ardunio-die-serielle-schnittstelle/ This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see .
 You will find additional information to this project at the following address:HowTo: Ardunio – Use the serial portThis codesnippet prints a sine wave via serial console or serial plotter */ //variables and constants float degreeAngle = 0; float sinusValue = 0; const float pi = 3.1415; float radianAngle = 0; const uint8_t sinusFactor = 50; void setup() { Serial.begin(115200); } void loop() { radiantAngle = degreeAngle * pi / 180; //making deg in radians sinusValue = sin(radiantAngle); //calculate sine from radiant angle degreeAngle += 1.0; //increase the angle delay(5); //make output a bit slower if (degreeAngle > 360) //if degree boundary is reached reset it to zero { degreeAngle = 0; } Serial.println(sinusFactor * sinusValue); //output to serial monitor/plotter }